samfergar/gaiatapplus/doc.md

 ## Mathematical Framework
 Exomythology makes use of well established mathematical tools used in astronomical research, as well as some basic notions of algebra.
 In order to display a range of stars, we first do a selection based on perception of a distant body, being brightness the main contributor.
 After said selection, we project the stars on a cenital plane tangent to the celestial globe, taking the distance of the most distant star as the radius.
 This projection is then normalized in a given range to fit in the dome projection.

 Firstly, given a set of celestial coordinates (corresponding to target stars), we make a conversion into cartesian coordinates and recalculate the relative position of stars with a simple vector subtraction.
 Then we set that point as our new origin and recalculate all distances.
-Distance is calculated in parsecs from stellar parallax.
+Distance is calculated in *parsecs* from *stellar parallax*.

+Transformation from stellar coordinates to cartesian coordinates is performed as follows:

 $$
     x = r \cdot \cos(dec) \cos(Ra) \\